-The event features best long distance runners of Asia in the world, such as Wilson Kipsang of Kenya who won the marathon in 2017 with the best result in its history—2 hours 03 minutes 58 seconds.
+The event features the best long distance runners of Asia in the world, such as Wilson Kipsang of Kenya who won the marathon in 2017 with the best result in its history—2 hours 03 minutes 58 seconds.

 The Tokyo Marathon course is quite flat and features many iconic landmarks of the Japanese capital.
 It starts by Tokyo Metropolitan Government Building, then passes Iidabashi, Nihonbashi and Asakusa areas.
 The finish line is not far from Tokyo Station at Gyoko-dori Ave.
 Crowds cheer for runners vigorously through the entire course.